 AUD does not discriminate on the basis of race, religion, age, national origin, gender, sexual orientation, or handicap among qualified persons in the recruitment and admission of students, the operation of any of its educational programs and activities, and the recruitment and employment of faculty and staff.
-The Dean of Student Services serves as the compliance coordinator for Title IX of the Educational Amendments of 1972 and Section 504 of the rehabilitation Act of 1973, which prohibit discrimination on the basis of gender or handicap.
 The university provides a means to ensure a prompt resolution of all complaints regarding violations of the above policies and a means to ensure due process to all employees and students who believe that the university's policy of non-discrimination is being violated or that they have been victims of sexual harassment.